Nurses Strike At Montefiore New Rochelle, Saying 'We Don't Have Enough Staffing' And 'It's Not Safe'

 NEW ROCHELLE, N.Y.
-(CBSNewYork) – At Montefiore New Rochelle, nurses have walked off the job.
+(CBSNewYork) — At Montefiore New Rochelle, nurses have walked off the job demanding better working conditions.

-They’re on strike after contract negotiations with the hospital didn’t go their way.
+The hospital says the union is putting patients at risk by striking during the pandemic.

-As CBS2’s Jenna DeAngelis reports, the nurses say they warned the hospital this would happen if they were not given a fair contract.
+As CBS2’s Jenna DeAngelis reports, more than 200 Montefiore New Rochelle nurses are on strike, many making noise outside the hospital while inside, they say, safety is an issue.

 More: Nurses At Montefiore New Rochelle Planning To Strike; Union And Hospital Negotiating Solutions To PPE, Staffing Concerns